-Sermon on Luke 18 1-8 & Genesis 32.22-31
+Sermon on Racial Justice Sunday: Luke 18 1-8 & Genesis 32.22-31

-This Sunday is the last in October which we celebrate Black History.
+Today we mark Racial Justice Sunday which seem appropriate seeing that it falls within October which is celebrated as Black History Month.
 I will come back to this later, the two scripture readings we just heard have a common thread that links them persistence/ perseverance.
-In the OT reading Jacob having directed his two wives, 11 children, his belongings and servants across the Jibbok stream to safety in fear of what his brother Esau might do when they met, he remained alone on the opposite shore.
-A little reminder of their relationship so far.
-Jacob made his brother Esau sell to him his birth right for a bowl of soup and deceived their father Isaac into blessing him instead of Esau (the first born) and then ran away to stay with their mother's brother Laban for his own safety.
-In today's reading he is returning home with his family, servants, animals, and goods.
-No surprise that he is fearful of what Esau might do to him when they met having been told he had 400 men with him.
-That night Jacob found himself fighting with a man throughout, he will not let go even when he was wounded until he received a blessing.
+In the OT reading Jacob having directed his two wives, 11 children, his belongings and servants across the Jibbok stream to safety was in fear of what his brother Esau might do when they meet so remained on the opposite shore alone.
+A little reminder of their relationship.
+Jacob made his brother sell him his birth right for a bowl of soup and deceived their father Isaac into blessing him instead of Esau (the first born) and ran away to stay with their mother's brother Laban for his safety.
+In today's reading he is returning home with his family, servants, animals and goods.
+No surprise that he is fearful of what Esau might do to him when they meet as he been told he had 400 men with him.
+That night Jacob found himself fighting with a man throughout, he won't let go even when he was wounded until he received a blessing.
 It turned out he was fighting with God, Jacob was persistent.
 God encourages persistence in all areas of our lives, including the spiritual.
 I wonder where in your spiritual life you need more persistence?
 Strong character develops as you struggle through tough conditions.
 God gave many people new names in the Bible (Abram - Abraham, Sara - Sarah, Simon - Peter).
 Their new names were symbols of how God had changed their lives.
 We see here, Jacob's character has changed.
 Jacob, the ambitious deceiver, had now become Israel, the one who struggles with God and overcomes.
 Jacob named the place Peniel because he has striven with God and with humans and have prevailed.

-Whilst in today's Gospel reading, the focus a widow who is so persistent that she persuades an unjust judge to change his mind and grant her justice.
+This leads me neatly into our Gospel reading, which focuses on a widow who is so persistent that she persuades an unjust judge to change his mind and grant her justice.
 Not because he wants to be good, he is no respecter of man or God, but purely because she is being a nuisance and he basically wants to shut her up.
 This comparison with God is what makes this passage uncomfortable reading, and maybe quite difficult to understand.
 However, the point being made here, is that if someone of such a poor character like the judge can be persuaded to do something good for someone else, how much more generously will a great and loving God, act.
-How much more will that same loving God hear your cries.
-This parable is telling you to persevere in what you feel is right.
-It is a parable about your need to pray always and not lose heart.
-It speaks to you today of perseverance, of never giving up on God, because God does not give up on you.
+How much more will that same loving God hear our cries.
+This parable is telling us to persevere in what we feel is right.
+It is a parable about our need to pray always and not lose heart.
+It speaks to us today of perseverance, of never giving up on God, because God does not give up on us.